Cádiz Memorial: The Regent's Tremendous Thing

 At the time, the slang term for a cannon or mortar was a "bomb", pronounced "bum".
 The Cádiz mortar was thus immediately nicknamed the "Regent's Bomb", prompting a flood of scatological puns associating it with the corpulent posterior of the Prince Regent.
 C. F. Lawler, in his satirical poem The Regent's Bomb (The R----t's bomb! c.
 1816) wrote (under his pseudonym Peter Pindar) of its report, its wind and "width, breadth and monstrous size" and predicted that the Poet Laureate would "sing the charming odour of the thing".
-The satirist William Hone celebrated its unveiling with a verse attacking the Prince Regent and his ministers, their names scarcely disguised:
+The satirist William Hone celebrated its unveiling with a verse attacking the Prince Regent and his ministers, their names filleted in a mild form of censorship:

 Oh, what a Bomb!
 Oh, Heaven defend us!

 The thought of Bombs is quite tremendous!